Cystic Fibrosis

 • Children with CF are predisposed to airway infection.
 Infections are prolonged and are characterised by host-neutrophil response

-• The common causative organisms include: Staphyloccocus aureus, Haemophilus influenzae and Pseudomonas aeruginosa
+• The common causative organisms include: Staphyloccocus aureus, Haemophilus influenzae, Pseudomonas aeruginosa, and non-Tuberculosis mycobacteria

 • Patients with CF should have continual microbiological assessment to identify organisms colonised.
 Sputum cultures are preferable to cough swabs, but if a child cannot produce a sputum sample a cough swab will suffice acknowledging that a negative result may be falsely reassuring.